Software-Engineering-Arena/.github/profile/README.md

 </div>

-[Software Engineering Arena](https://huggingface.co/SWE-Arena) is an open-source initiative to transparently evaluate and track AI coding assistants across real-world software engineering tasks.
+[Software Engineering Arena](https://huggingface.co/SWE-Arena) is an open-source initiative to transparently evaluate and track AI assistants across real-world software engineering tasks.
 We provide interactive platforms, tracking systems, and novel metrics to advance the field of AI-assisted software development.

 > **"The easier it is to verify a solution, the faster an AI system can learn to master the task."** — [Andrej Karpathy](https://x.com/karpathy/status/1990116666194456651), [Jason Wei](https://www.jasonwei.net/blog/asymmetry-of-verification-and-verifiers-law)